 In our dining halls, we are proud to offer McGill students, faculty, staff and visitors seafood that has been caught or farmed responsibly.

 In fact, McGill is the first Canadian University to be recognized by the Marine Stewardship Council (MSC) and receive the MSC Chain of Custody Certification.
-40% of the species served are MSC certified, and otherwise are sourced from wild fisheries recommended by Ocean Wise.

 The Marine Stewardship Council (MSC) Chain of Custody is particularly valuable to SHHS, as it was obtained through the efforts of an Applied Student Research class of students.
 In 2015, MSC certified species accounted for 25.4 percent of all seafood served.